evansbenj/2024_BIO722/10_Using_GATK_to_filter_data.md

 It is often the case, despite our efforts to generate high quality genotype calls, that some genotypes just don't make sense.
 For example, we might observe a heterozygous genotype on the male specific portion of the Y chromosome or we might see some genotypes from a female on the Y chromosome.
 We can easily identify and screen out these sites (i.e. filter them) using `GATK`.

-For the purposes of this class, we will
+For the purposes of this class, we will first generate a vcf file that has all of the called sites in it (previous vcf files had only variable sites).
+We will then filter these data based on whether they are near an insertion deletion.
+Ben will discuss other filtering steps we can do,

 ``` perl